 Blackfyre is the fabled hand-and-a-half longsword of Valyrian steel once wielded by Aegon the Conqueror.
 It is the most famous of the several Valyrian swords once owned by House Targaryen, and provided the name for House Blackfyre.
 Another known Valyrian blade owned by the family was Dark Sister, once wielded by Aegon's sister, Visenya.

-In the aftermath of Aegon's Conquest, Aegon I Targaryen used Blackfyre to kill Qhorin Volmark during the invasion of the Iron Islands.
+In the aftermath of Aegon's Conquest, King Aegon I Targaryen used Blackfyre to kill Qhorin Volmark during the invasion of the Iron Islands.
 During the First Dornish War, Aegon killed the champion of House Toland with Blackfyre, not knowing it was actually the fool of Ghost Hill.